 The coastal bluff and hill environment at Cooper Jack supports several unique and beautiful Turks and Caicos plants, including the tall orchid, Inagua orchid, and the interesting Candlewood bush, which looks like miniature holly.

 Cooper Jack Bay is home to a small yet beautiful beach, hidden at the bottom of the limestone cliffs.
 Here, a white sand beach offers seclusion and shallow water.
 At high tides, there isn’t much or any dry non-submerged sand, yet there’s usually a sufficient strip of pristine sand.

 Cooper Jack Rock, a small limestone cay, is located 500 feet (150 meters) offshore.

-The Turks and Caicos is rife with Karst Process cave features large and small, and Cooper Jack is home to one small yet impressive site, and one renowned Caribbean cave expert stated that the area “would form an excellent natural preserve to allow the public to see a wide range of karst features”.
+The Turks and Caicos is rife with Karst Process cave features large and small, and Cooper Jack once was home to a small yet impressive site, and a renowned Caribbean cave expert opined that the area “would form an excellent natural preserve to allow the public to see a wide range of Karst features”.

 Like many areas in the Turks and Caicos, the Cooper Jack Bay area is undergoing rapid development, and there are concerns of unsightly structures and the encroachment and misuse of parcels for industrial and commercial use in what is largely a residential community.

-As is also the case with many area on the western side of Providenciales, littering issues plague many dead-end roads and turnarounds at Cooper Jack.
+As is also the case with many areas on the western side of Providenciales, littering issues plague many dead-end roads and turnarounds at Cooper Jack.